 Numerical modeling in the solid Earth Sciences has come a long way over the last fourty years.
-Long-standing questions such as that of how surface tectonics arises from mantle convection can now be addressed with near-realistic convective vigor and material behavior.
+Long-standing questions such as that of how surface tectonics arises from mantle convection can now be addressed with near-realistic convective vigor and material behavior (e.g. Zhong et al., 2007; Coltice et al., 2017).

 The modeling software used for such research can be increasingly complex, which is why scientists often rely on existing codes, rather than writing them from scratch.
-Assuming the use of community software (such as those provided by the Computational Infrastructure for Geodynamics (CIG), geodynamics.org) will continue to increase over the next years, geodynamics as a field faces the challenge to educate graduate students in numerical analysis without having each PhD student write their own code.
+Assuming the use of community software (such as those provided by the Computational Infrastructure for Geodynamics (CIG) will continue to increase over the next years, geodynamics as a field faces the challenge to educate graduate students in numerical analysis without having each PhD student write their own code.
 This one semester course is supposed to help address this challenge and is geared toward all Earth science or engineering students (grad and advanced undergrad), and not just geophysicists.